Clémence Poésy: Acting career

 Poésy's first English-speaking role was in the BBC mini-series Gunpowder, Treason & Plot (2004), in which she portrayed Mary, Queen of Scots, subsequently winning the 2005 Golden FIPA for actress in a TV Series and Serial.

 In 2005, Poésy appeared in the Harry Potter franchise as Fleur Delacour in The Goblet of Fire.
 Between 2006 and 2007, she worked in a number of film and television productions, including the 2007 mini-series War and Peace.

 In 2008, Poésy starred in the Academy Award-nominated film In Bruges, alongside Colin Farrell, and Harry Potter co-stars Ralph Fiennes and Brendan Gleeson.
 In 2009, Poésy appeared in Heartless opposite Jim Sturgess.
 She reprised her role as Fleur Delacour in both Harry Potter and the Deathly Hallows movies.
 She played Chuck Bass's new French girlfriend, Eva, in the fourth season of the CW hit show Gossip Girl.

 In 2010, Poésy appeared alongside James Franco in 127 Hours, directed by Danny Boyle.
 127 Hours was screened at the Toronto International Film Festival on 12 September 2010, following its premiere at the 2010 Telluride Film Festival.

 In 2011, she appeared alongside Rupert Friend in Lullaby for Pi, a romantic drama and Benoit Philippon's directorial debut.
 The film is about a jazz singer (Friend) whose wife has just died and who meets a mysterious woman (Poésy).
 Forest Whitaker also starred.
 She can be heard singing on the album Colour of the Trap by Miles Kane.
 She is featured on the track "Happenstance".

 She worked alongside Michael Caine in Mr. Morgan's Last Love, and in 2012 made her Broadway debut in Cyrano de Bergerac as Roxane.

 In 2013, Poésy was the female lead in the Sky Atlantic/Canal+ series The Tunnel, which comprised 24 episodes over three series.
 In 2019, she played the part of Yelena in Chekhov's Uncle Vanya at the Theatre Royal in Bath.

+Clémence Poésy starred as the lead actress in the music video for M. Ward's 2020 single "Unreal City," which was directed by Beatrice Pegard and filmed in Paris.
+The video features Poésy walking and dancing through the streets of the city, bringing the song's themes to life.

+In 2024, Poésy will portray Matilda of Flanders in the upcoming period drama King & Conqueror.